This post may contain affiliate links. Read my full disclosure.

 Should I choose Glycolic Acid 40% or Mandelic Acid Serum (10%)?

-If you need to choose only one, you can base on the following to make a decision:
+If you need to choose only one, you can base your decision on the following differences:

 |Mandelic Acid Serum (10%)||Glycolic Acid Peel (40%)|